 AMH invented pottery, with the earliest evidence being fired-clay animals from the Czech Republic.
-The most famous sculptures are the Venus figurines (i.e. fertility goddesses) that have been found from obese women with pronounced breasts and buttocks.
+The most famous sculptures are the Venus figurines (i.e. fertility goddesses) that have been found from Western Europe to Siberia.
+They are usually clay or stone depictions (also wood, bone, and ivory) of obese women with pronounced breasts and buttocks.
 They were originally thought to have been produced by men for fertility purposes.